-Interest income concerning receivables "Due from banks" refers to credit balances on Group current accounts held with the banking system.
+Interest income concerning receivables "Due from banks" refers to credit balances on Bank current accounts held with the banking system.

-Interest income on receivables "Due from customers" for loans amounted to €233,115 thousand and mostly consists of maturity commissions charged to the assignors for the purchase of non-recourse receivables and late payment interest for the year, relating to Banca Farmafactoring and Farmafactoring España.
+Interest income on receivables "Due from customers" for loans amounted to €185,534 thousand and mostly consists of maturity commissions charged to the assignors for the purchase of non-recourse receivables and late payment interest for the year.